rackrick/MoonWatch/README.md

 It has to be noted that this project is still in development and therefore everything is subject to change.

+***

+How to setup your watch see the [getting started guide](/docs/GettingStarted.md).

+**Note:** Be aware this is an very early software state and there is no guarantee its working without any issues.

 # Enjoy!